Skip to main content

 Summed value to compare against

-• Value to analyze Market value
+• Value to analyze: Market value

-• First group by SECURITY
+• First group by: SECURITY

-• Value to sort by Market value
+• Value to sort by: Market value

-• Sort ascending instead of descending disabled
+• Sort ascending instead of descending: disabled

-• Sum up all the values instead of analyzing them individually enabled
+• Sum up all the values instead of analyzing them individually: enabled

-• Value to analyze Market value
+• Value to analyze: Market value

 Absolute values

-"Total market value of Finnish stocks cannot exceed 10 000 €."
+"Total market value of Finnish equities can't exceed 10 000 €."

 Value(s) to compare